 Registration in Roberts Chapel begins at 8:15 a.m. on both Saturday, Oct.
-4, and Saturday, Nov.
-1. After check-in, students have the opportunity to take a tour of the campus, interact with current students and meet with faculty members in their area of study.
+24, and Saturday, Nov.
+7. After registration, students have the opportunity to take a tour of the campus, interact with current students and meet with faculty members in their area of study.
 Families can also learn about the admissions process as well as scholarships and financial aid.
 Lunch will be provided on campus in the Benedum Dining Hall.

 Approximately 1,400 students are currently enrolled in Waynesburg University’s undergraduate programs, with more than 70 academic concentrations for students to study.